jatinmayekar/Udacity_Mapping_SLAM/README.md

      * Also called as "CLAM - Concurrent Localization and Mapping"
      * Input = Measurment +  Controls
      * Output = Map + Trajectory
-     * Two types of SLAM
+     * Two forms of SLAM
         * Online SLAM
-           * At time t, the robot will estimate its new pose xt and the map m given only its current measurements zt and controls ut.
+           * At time t, the robot will estimate its new pose xt and the map m given only its current measurements zt and controls ut
            * It solves instantaneous poses using current measurements and controls independently from previous measurements ad controls - estimate variables that occur at time t only
            * Problem can be modeled by probability equation: p ( x<sub>t</sub>, m : z<sub>1:t</sub>, u<sub>1:t</sub>) where the posterior is solved by instantaneous pose and the map given the current measurements and controls
            * Posterior over the current pose